elenaamoyano/TFG_Elena-Moyano/README.md

 - Click 'Create worflow'
 - Click '...' -> Import from File
-- Select the workflow JSON files from /n8n_workflows/
+- Select the workflow JSON files from /n8n_workflows_windows/ or /n8n_workflows_linux/

 complete_system.json contains the full multi-agent system.
 The rest of the workflows were used only for evaluation during benchmark testing.